peterhinch/micropython-async/README.md

 # 2. Version and installation of uasyncio

-Paul Sokolovsky (`uasyncio` author) has released `uasyncio` V2.2.1.
-This version is on PyPi and requires his [Pycopy](https://github.com/pfalcon/micropython) fork of MicroPython firmware.
+Paul Sokolovsky (`uasyncio` author) has released versions of `uasyncio` which supercede the official version.
+His latest version is that on PyPi and requires his [Pycopy](https://github.com/pfalcon/micropython) fork of MicroPython firmware.
 His `uasyncio` code may also be found in [his fork of micropython-lib](https://github.com/pfalcon/micropython-lib).

 I support only the official build of MicroPython.
 The library code guaranteed